gaverhae/blog/blog/content/md/posts/2021-07-25-cwafi-6-faster-stack-machine.md

 for all of the previous approaches.
 You can read the comment itself, and the linked code, for more details on the differences, but the biggest factor seems to be that the commenter disabled laziness.
 I did not know one could do that, and I think it's really cool.
-In this case, we're not really using laziness in any way, so disabling it seems acceptable, though I'm not sure how confident I'd be about that in a real Haskell project.
+In this case, we're not relying on laziness in any way, so disabling it seems acceptable, though I'm not sure how confident I'd be about that in a real Haskell project.
+Especially since the language extension is marked "experimental".

+It's per-module, though, so it may be worth having just the interpreter in a separate, non-lazy module.

-The performance benefits are importnat, though.
+The performance benefits are important.
 Simply adding

 ```haskell
 {-# Language Strict #-}